swapnil-kotwal-sp/Tests_on_Jenkins/README.md

 Tests_on_Jenkins
 ================

-Simple Selenium script for automated Jenkins Jobs
+Simple Selenium script for automated Jenkins Jobs.